Best Steel Gravel Bikes in 2023

 - Weight: 25lbs

-The Vaya has a set of Teravail Cannonball 38mm tubeless-ready tires on WTB ST i19 TCS 2.0 rims.
-Tire clearance is enough for a 45mm tire with fenders or 50mm without, which is more than wide enough for even the roughest gravel.
+The Vaya also has a set of Teravail Cannonball 38 mm tubeless-ready tires on WTB ST i19 TCS 2.0 rims.
+The tire clearance is wide enough for 45mm tires with fenders or 50mm without, which is more than wide enough for even the roughest gravel.

 - 4130 ChroMoly steel